 Wildlife Research Seminar (WRS) builds upon the coursework in Wildlife and Conservation Biology (WCB).
 WBC is a prerequisite for WRS.
 After having had a broad exposure to research techniques, wildlife biology, and conservation issues in WCB, students in WRS focus in on a particular wildlife biology research topic.
-Students either alone or with a partner design, execute, and prepare for scientific publication and/or professional presentation a wildlife research project or comparable project.
+Students, either alone or with a partner, design, execute and prepare for scientific publication and/or professional presentation of a wildlife research project or comparable project.
 Each student, in addition to Bosque School’s WRS teacher, often works with an additional mentor who has specific research experience in the studied topic.
 Supporting coursework and activities are based upon the selected research topic and vary from one student to the next, though principles of research design, data analysis, and ethical live animal research are components of all WRS projects.
-Furthermore, students enrolled in WRS can also enroll concurrently with NM State University’s online wildlife biology class “WLSC 110 Introduction to Natural Resource Management.
+Furthermore, students enrolled in WRS can also enroll concurrently with NM State University’s online wildlife biology class “WLSC 110: Introduction to Natural Resource Management.”

-Advanced Physics is a continuation of Physics and looks at topics not covered in the first year course.
-Topics that are addressed in the second year course are thermodynamics, waves and sound, electricity and magnetism, and relativity.
-Advanced Physics has the same prerequisites as Physics with the additional requirement of attaining a grade of C- or better in Physics.
-Students in this course will extensively use their previous Physics and Algebra backgrounds as Advanced Physics is the capstone of the curriculum.
-The design of this course is to realistically simulate what students can expect out of a collegiate level Physics class.
+Advanced Physics is a continuation of Physics I and looks at topics not covered in the first-year course.
+Topics that are addressed in the second-year course are thermodynamics, waves and sound, electricity and magnetism, and relativity.
+Advanced Physics has the same prerequisites as Physics I with the additional requirement of attaining a grade of C- or better in Physics I. Students in this course will extensively use their previous physics and algebra backgrounds as Advanced Physics is the capstone of the curriculum.
+The design of this course is to realistically simulate what students can expect out of a collegiate level physics class.

 SCIENTIFIC RESEARCH METHODS